/ HALion Developer Resource / HALion Tutorials & Guidelines / How-tos /

 ❕ To follow the subsequent steps, Creating a Basic Template List and Adding Functionality must be completed beforehand.

-3. Add two knobs from the Basic Controls library to the group, one for the Coarse and one for the Level parameter of the zones.
+- Add two knobs from the Basic Controls library to the group, one for the Coarse and one for the Level parameter of the zones.
 Set the Value property of the Coarse knob to '@id:330002' and the Value property of the Level knob to '@id:320001'.
-Name the labels of the respective knobs 'Coarse' and 'Level'.
+Name the labels of the knobs 'Coarse' and 'Level', respectively.

-4. Select the BasicList template list and set its Value property also to '@ZoneList'.
-Now, the scope of the knob controls is determined by the focussed row in the template list.
+- Select the BasicList template list and set its Value property also to '@ZoneList'.
+Now, the scope of the knob controls is determined by the focused row in the template list.

 Using UI Script Parameters Instead of UI Variables

-Instead of using UI Variables for defining the entries of the Template List you can use a string list parameter that you have defined in an UI script.
+Instead of using UI Variables for defining the entries of the Template List, you can use a string list parameter that you have defined in a UI script.

 Example